 However, it is clear that the ethical positioning of the brand is much better than the sector.
 As well as this, although discussions around Co-op Bank’s local branches averaged out as slightly negative, it was less severe than the wider industry so there is a reputation opportunity around this issue.

-The BBC business editor referenced these two aspects when he suggested that TSB,might be a good fit stating “whether the bank would want to take on the problems of Co-op is questionable but it [sic] terms of brand (both have a local and ethical flavour to them) it might work.”
-We can therefore compare the two issues to see if TSB is a good fit.
+The BBC business editor referenced these two aspects when he suggested that TSB, might be a good fit stating “whether the bank would want to take on the problems of Co-op is questionable but it [sic] terms of brand (both have a local and ethical flavor to them) it might work.”
+We can, therefore, compare the two issues to see if TSB is a good fit.

 Fig IV: Comparing Co-op and TSB for ethical and local branch perceptions, Nov 2016 – Feb 2017

 The results indicate that TSB has a good company reputation for Co-op Bank’s relative strengths.
 Looking at the data behind TSB’s brand image within the last three months reports around TSB’s socially responsible activities positively affected 17% of its overall media coverage, and were higher than the sector average.
 TSB could further improve its ethical reputation by leveraging Co-op Bank’s reputation in this area and pushing this as a reason for any purchase.

 TSB has performed very well on local branches compared to the wider sector, with coverage on how it “presented a new campaign to bring local banking back to Britain by reconnecting with locals”.
 If it can incorporate Co-op Bank’s local branches into its portfolio and promote this as a widening of its efforts to reach its customers then it can also reinforce perceptions on this issue.

 By analyzing the Co-op Bank’s reputation in the wake of its troubles, the following brand insights have become clear: